Foundation Models in Generative AI: What They Are & How to Choose the Right One

 There are other benchmarks like-

-The second factor—reliability—is a function of several factors like consistency, explainability and trustworthiness.
-Also, how well a model avoids toxicity like hate speech.
-Reliability comes down to trust, and trust is built through transparency and traceability of the training data.
+The second factor- reliability, is a function of several factors like consistency, explainability and trustworthiness.
+Also, how well an AI model avoids toxicity like hate speech.
+Reliability comes down to trust, and trust is built through transparency and traceability of the input data used to train foundation models.

 Also, check for the domain-specific performance.
-If you’re in finance, legal, or healthcare, you need models fine-tuned for compliance-heavy environments.
-Similarly, If your focus is customer experience, choose a model that excels in NLP and conversational AI.
+If you’re in finance, legal, or healthcare, you need deep learning models fine-tuned for compliance-heavy environments.
+Similarly, if your focus is customer experience, choose a model that excels in natural language processing (NLP) and conversational AI, two key AI applications in modern AI technology.

 Suggested Read: How To Know if Your Machine Learning Model Has Good Performance